Corporate and technical writing, marketing material

 He wasn't wrong about "a lot of documentation."
 It turned out to be a complicated job.
 In writing the procedures for him, many questions popped up.
 Things were missing.
 There were cases and events that hadn't happened to the owners in running their recruitment service, but things that could happen.
 Policies and fixes had to be put in as we went.

 An expensive exercise (fat document).
-But worth it for the owners: they sold franchises all over the place.
+But worth it for the owners: they sold franchises all over the country.

 The graphics book without any picturesWe need a little book written about corporate image, to help promote ourselves nationally.